quasientio/pal/README.md

 out of the box.

 ### What PAL isn't
 * It's not a new programming language.
-New languages are cool, but don't we have enough of them already?
 * It's not a new programming model.
 PAL intends to make object-oriented code run as it was meant to :)
 * It's not an actor model implementation, although it shares with Akka (or Erlang) many benefits of the loose coupling derived from a messaging approach.
 As opposed to Akka, PAL does not require the programmer to step outside